Automattic/jetpack/docs/development-environment.md

 To get a local WordPress site up and running you need a web server (Apache, Nginx), PHP and MySQL (or MariaDB).

-For easier and more organized development, there are several ways to achieve that:
+**Important:** Docker is the only solution that we recommend and can provide support for.
+The others are listed here as reference if you want to try something different.
+We won't be able to provide support for them

-* ### Docker (Recommended)
+* ### Docker (Supported Recommended)

 	This would be the easiest and most straight-forward way to start your journey in Jetpack development.
 Docker offers a containerized install of WordPress with all of its dependencies installed and set up.
 You just need to start working on the plugin code.